Membership and Fellowship of the EAC

 - CPD online recording system

 Members of the EAC may apply to the Court of Electors (CoE) for elevation to Fellowship status.
 Fellowship of the EAC reflects an advanced level of education and a commitment to the aims and objectives of the EAC.
+To be eligible to apply for fellowship, chiropractors will need an additional qualification, being MSc or higher.

 Fellows must fulfil and commit to the following criteria for Fellowship: